 But, perhaps, it’s not entirely their fault for thinking that way.
 Many Filipino cooks have that attitude — treat tofu as an extender (even I did when the occasion called for it).
 And with the rise of vegetarianism and veganism later, tofu acquired a new purpose.
 It was no longer just an extender, it was a complete substitute for meat.
 Suddenly, tofu was no longer poor folks’ food — it was something fashionable.

 The truth is, I feel bad for tofu to be treated as an extender or even as a substitute.
 It is not something one resorts to because he can’t have the real thing for reasons of economics, food politics or health.
 Tofu is a class all its own.
 And when one learns to appreciate it that way, tofu becomes a whole new culinary adventure.

-- 1 cake of silken tofu, cut into 2-inch cubes
+- 300 grams silken tofu cut into 2-inch cubes

 - about half a cup of cooking oil for frying

-- 1 tbsp. of oyster sauce (for strict vegetarians, there are vegetarian oyster sauces)
+- 1 tablespoon oyster sauce (for strict vegetarians, there are vegetarian oyster sauces)

 - juice of a quarter of a lemon

-- Reheat the pan.
-Cook the onion leaves for about 30 seconds and push to one side.
+Reheat the pan.
+Cook the scallions for about 30 seconds and push to one side.